 Belgian Tervurens draw their name from the village of Tervuren in Belgium, where the breeder M.F.
 Corbeel developed the variety from dogs already established as farm dogs and herders in the region.
 The breed is closely related to the three other Belgian herding dogs—the Malinois, the Laekenois, and the Groenendael.
 The primary difference between the breeds is the length and texture of their fur.

-After the industrial revolution, when Tervs weren't required for farm work, their skills were enlisted for military and police work, as well as for search and rescue, and service work.
+After the Industrial Revolution, when Tervs weren't required for farm work, their skills were enlisted for military and police work, as well as for search and rescue, and service work.
 They continue to do those jobs around the world today.
-Belgian Tervurens were recognized by the American Kennel Club in 1959.
+The American Kennel Club recognized the Belgian Tervuren in 1959.